501 questions and answers for company directors and company secretaries

 The book is written in a question and answer format.
 It endeavours to cover the major issues of interest to company directors and secretaries, with a particular emphasis on the Companies Act.
 Its chapters cover company fundamentals, rights and duties of directors, shares, debentures and dividends, listed companies and corporate governance, managing meetings, accounts and audit, and managing financial difficulties.

-An easy-to-use guide to the rapidly expanding field of corporate social responsibility: from general concepts such as sustainability, stakeholder management, business ethics and human rights to more specific topics such as carbon trading, microfinance, biodiversity, the Base of the Pyramid model and globalisation
+An easy-to-use guide to the rapidly expanding field of corporate social responsibility, featuring around 350 entries: from general concepts such as sustainability, stakeholder management, business ethics and human rights to more specific topics such as carbon trading, microfinance, biodiversity, the Base of the Pyramid model and globalisation.

 Accounting principles for non-executive directors

 Aims to explain the key elements of a listed company's annual report and accounts for non-executive directors who are not accountants.